canbekley/ab_test_analysis/README.md

 # A/B Test Analysis
-Created: 10/07/2018<br>
+Created: October 7, 2018<br>
-Latest Update: 10/07/2018<br>
+Latest Update: October 7, 2018<br>
 By: Can Bekleyici - bekleydata.com<br>

 ## Summary
-A/B tests are very commonly performed in data analysis and in data science.
-For this project, I worked to understand the results of an A/B test for an e-commerce website.
-I created this notebook to help the company understand if they should implement the new page, keep the old page, or perhaps run the experiment longer to make their decision.
+For this project, I analyzed the results of an A/B test run by an e-commerce website in order to generate higher conversions.
+I approached this task by performing a hypothesis test in addition to a logistic regression model using the Python libraries Pandas, NumPy and StatsModels.

+## Key Findings
+By using a bootstrapping technique to simulate 10.000 random samples the difference of each website's conversion rate and by calculating the percentage of samples that are below the observed difference in conversion rates, a p-value of of 0.89 could be observed.
+This p-value is above the previously set threshold of 5%, and suggests not to reject the null hypothesis, which in this case is the old webpage.
+An additional logistic regression goes even further by suggesting that users on the old page are about 1.015 more likely to convert on average than users on the new page.

 ## Prerequisite
 ### Files that are included: